kubernetes/enhancements/keps/sig-storage/2644-honor-pv-reclaim-policy/README.md

 // Please refer pkg/controller/volume/persistentvolume/pv_controller.go in kubernetes/kubernetes for the full code.
 ```

-On the driver side, the library adds the finalizer only to newly provisioned PVs.
-The proposal is to extend the library to (optionally) add the finalizer to all PVs (that are handled by the external-provisioner), to have all PVs protected once the feature is enabled.

-When the `shouldDelete` checks succeed, a delete volume request is initiated on the driver.
-This ensures that the volume is deleted on the backend.

-Once the volume is deleted from the backend, the finalizer can be removed.
-This allows the pv to be removed from the api server.

-Note: This feature should work with CSI Migration disabled or enabled.
+The pv-controller is expected to add the finalizer when the claim is provisioned and PV is created, and the finalizer is to be removed when the plugin confirms a successful volume deletion.

+The pv-controller is also expected to add the finalizer to all existing in-tree plugin volumes.

+The pv-controller would also be responsible to add or remove the finalizer based on CSI Migration being disabled or enabled respectively.

 ### Test Plan